-8. ACQUISITION AGREEMENT
+7. ACQUISITION AGREEMENT

-The clauses of the acquisition agreement will vary according to the type of acquisition (share acquisition, or asset and liability acquisition) and to the specific circumstances of each case, although in every acquisition there will be a series of common clauses containing the typical terms of an acquisition agreement.
-In Spanish practice, the wording of acquisition agreements has been very influenced by Anglo-Saxon legal practice; therefore, acquisition agreements are usually very long agreements with a similar and uniform appearance.
+The clauses of the acquisition agreement will vary according to the type of acquisition (share acquisition or asset and liability acquisition) and to the specific circumstances of each case, although in every acquisition there will be a series of common clauses containing the typical terms of an acquisition agreement.
+Before analyzing the typical clauses of an acquisition agreement, it must be recalled that, as mentioned above, in Spanish practice the wording of acquisition agreements has been very influenced by Anglo Saxon legal practice and therefore acquisition agreements are usually very long agreements with a very similar and uniform appearance.

-As for the structure of the agreement, after stating the place and date of signature and under the heading Reunidos (the equivalent of 'by and between') the appearing parties are identified and the capacity in which they act is described.
-This is followed by the expositivos (recitals), which state the reason for the agreement, and finally the clauses or terms of the agreement.
-It is also common practice for such a long and complex agreement to have a table of contents.
+As for the structure of the agreement, after stating the place and date of signature and under the heading "Reunidos" (the equivalent of by and between) the appearing parties are identified and the capacity in which they act, which is followed by the "expositivos" or recitals which state the reason for the agreement and finally, the clauses or terms of the agreement appear.
+It is also usual practice for such a long and complex agreement to have a table of contents.

-In Spanish practice, the typical contents of an acquisition agreement are as follows.
+In Spanish practice, the typical contents of an acquisition agreement are as follows: